apelczar/chicago_food_reinspection/README.md

 ### Files

+Our final report, detailing the project background and our results, can be found in `final_project.pdf`.

-There are four Jupyter notebooks that we worked with during our project:
+There are five Jupyter notebooks that we worked with during our project:

 - `data_prep.ipynb`: Makes an API call to the [Food Inspections dataset](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5) from the City of Chicago Open Data Portal.
 (86 lines of code)
 - `early_models.ipynb`: Explores initial models, including Naive Bayes, logistic regression, and SVM.
 (319 lines)